Jack Blackburn: Exciting bout with 1923 World Middleweight Champion Harry Greb, January 1915

-On January 25, 1915, Blackburn met 1923 World Middleweight Champion Harry Greb at Duquesne Gardens in Pittsburgh, Pennsylvania, losing in a six-round newspaper decision of the Pittsburgh Post.
+On January 25, 1915, Blackburn met 1923 World Middleweight Champion Harry Greb at Duquesne Garden in Pittsburgh, Pennsylvania, losing in a six-round newspaper decision of the Pittsburgh Post.
 Even against the great competitor Greb who was known to throw an exceptionally large number of punches, the Post wrote that Blackburn "blocked, side-stepped, slipped, rode, and ducked", putting up an excellent defense.
 The bout was reasonably close with Greb clearly taking around four of the six rounds.
 Blackburn opened up in the third, sending a stiff left to the jaw of Greb and another to the mouth.
 Blackburn may have taken the sixth, but Greb's ability to throw far more punches, characteristic of his style, probably helped him to win on points.
 The Pittsburgh Press noted Blackburn's "eel-like evasions of Greb's short range stuff", and that he "served flashes of former brilliancy", but Greb's youth, stamina, and strength was the final determinant of the fight's outcome.
 The Pittsburgh Post wrote that Blackburn was "so elusive that not one punch in ten that Greb started ever connected."

 On August 23, 1916, Blackburn defeated Young Ahearn, a noted welter and middleweight based in Brooklyn, at the National Athletic Club in Philadelphia, Pennsylvania in a six-round newspaper decision of Philadelphia's Public Ledger, and Record.
 Blackburn had a two-inch advantage in height and reach, though Ahearn was six years younger at only twenty-three to Blackburn's thirty-four, an advancing age for a competitive boxer.
 One month later on August 8, Blackburn and Ahearn would fight a ten-round draw at the Harlem Sports Club in New York City.

 On October 20 and November 3, 1916, Blackburn lost twice to powerful hitter Joe Borrell by six-round newspaper decisions at the Nonpareil Athletic Club in Philadelphia.
 In their October 20 bout, Blackburn staggered Borrell in the first with a right hook to the jaw, making Borrell fight more cautiously.
 In the sixth and final round, Borrell took the advantage, staggering Blackburn, and showing more aggression.
 Borrell was ten years younger than Blackburn at only twenty-four.
 In their November 3, bout, Borrell gave Blackburn a "severe whipping", and never let up on his opponent.
 Borrell reached both the head and body.
 In their last bout on June 15, 1917, in a six-round bout at the Cambria Club in Philadelphia, Blackburn defeated Borrell in the opinion of the Philadelphia Record, though the boxing was close.